jeffknerr/labMonitoring/README.md

 Note: as of June 2021, this works for Zabbix v5.4 and Grafana v8.0.3 (on Debian 10).

+Note: updating this page in September 2022.
+Trying Zabbix v6.2 and Grafana v8.0.3 (on Debian 11).

 ## install zabbix

 ### preliminaries

-For our install (updated Summer 2021) we used debian buster on a virtual machine for the zabbix server, running version 5.4 of zabbix.
+For our install (updated Fall 2022) we used debian buster on a virtual machine for the zabbix server, running version 6.2 of zabbix.
 Both zabbix and grafana run on the same server.

 Here's the Zabbix System Information panel to show how many things